Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ### Processor client stops receiving

 Often this is not enough information to determine why the exception occurred.
-For the team to determine the cause, we need to ask for the following information from the customer:
+For the team to determine the cause, we need to ask for the following information:

 * Event Hub environment
   * How many partitions?